 The third problem, difficulties to find highly qualified RE professionals/opportunities points to the need of better trainings and better avenues to identify and connect with people providing or searching for RE products, services or opportunities of high quality.
 This is crucial to prevent problems and disappointment about RE due to low quality products and installations, which might lead to bad reputation of solar energy and reduced demand.
 IFREL participants discussed that e-learning could be an option to increase skills of solar installers.
 A digital information system about skilled professionals, with the possibility to identify, rate and compare products and services might help to increase availability and quality of and satisfaction with RE products and services.

-· Lily from Liberia Satelite service provider talked about how they train young people in solar, satellite, security cameras.
+· Lily Saab from Liberia Satelite and Solar service provider talked about how they train young people in solar, satellite, security cameras.

 · The representative from the Apostolic church invited stakeholders to come to their school to create awareness there.